WDYK

-WDYK is an adult contemporary formatted broadcast radio station licensed to Ridgeley, West Virginia, serving the Cumberland/Frostburg/Keyser area.
-WDYK is owned and operated by West Virginia Radio Corporation.
+WDYK (100.5 FM) is an adult contemporary formatted broadcast radio station licensed to Ridgeley, West Virginia, serving the Cumberland/Frostburg/Keyser area.
+WDYK is owned and operated by WVRC Media.

 History

 WDYK went on the air in September 2006 with an Adult Contemporary format.
 The station was West Virginia Radio Corporation's entrance into the Cumberland market.
 The company later bought WQZK and WKLP.
 WDYK airs the syndicated John Tesh show weeknights.
-WDYK airs the Bob and Sheri Program in the morning from 6AM to 9AM.
+WDYK aired the Bob and Sheri Program in the morning from 6 AM to 9 AM.

-In February 2009, WDYK began broadcasting in HD.
+In February 2009, WDYK began broadcasting in HD Radio.